KarthikReddy183/WriterSideProjects/Writerside/topics/Git Commands.md

 ## Git command to remove or force remove untracked file which have not been added yet
 `git clean -f`

+## Git command to edit the existing commit or old commit [Note: THis command will only add the newly edited files, in order to update commit message use different command]
+`git commit --amend --no-edit`

 ## Git command to revert an applied patch
 `git apply -R file name` `https://stackoverflow.com/questions/34400885/how-can-i-remove-an-applied-git-patch`